 Steve Ross is well known as the founding editor and now Editor-at-Large at Broadband Communities magazine.
-Steve has worked in over 85 countries, including time with the UN.
+Steve has worked in 85 countries, including time with the UN.
 He speaks globally on topics ranging from broadband feasibility, international relations, analytic journalism and for more than 20 years on the chronic refugee and poverty issues facing humanitarian aid organizations.

-Steve’s articles on the relationship between broadband access and job growth, particularly about rural and disadvantaged communities, have won multiple editorial awards and delivered unbiased data outcomes that played a central role in since justifying $2.35 billion in federal funding for rural broadband.
+Steve’s articles on the relationship between broadband access and job growth, particularly about rural and disadvantaged communities, have won multiple editorial awards and delivered unbiased data outcomes that played a central role in justifying $2.35 billion in new federal funding for rural broadband.

 Render's CEO, Sam Pratt, recently sat down with Steve to talk about how data is moving the broadband industry forward.